StrandCC/Strand-Custom-Commands/Commands/Profile Module/readme.md

 # Profile Module
-A command group designed by the TheRoboticon.
+A command group designed by the Sobriquet#0001.

 > This module combines the default Tags Module included in Dyno with the power of Custom Commands to create a simple profile system for users.
 > Users will be able to set a 150-character description and view other profiles, while moderators are able to remove and edit profiles deemed disruptive or unwanted.